The Daily Bell is an indispensable source of news and information for those seeking to curtail the power of the welfare-warfare state.

 The Daily Bell is a must-read for anyone who wants to understand the effects of the state on our economic future.

 Tibor Machan on Private Morality Versus Government Perfectionism – and Who Wins ...

-The editors of The Daily Bell are pleased to present an interview with well-known libertarian philosopher Tibor R. Machan (left).
+The Daily Bell is pleased to present this exclusive interview with Tibor Machan

 Introduction: Tibor Machan is currently Professor Emeritus, Department of Philosophy, Auburn University, Alabama, and holds the R. C. Hoiles Endowed Chair in Business Ethics and Free Enterprise at the Argyros School of Business & Economics, Chapman University.
 He is also a research fellow at the Hoover Institution, Stanford University.
 Machan, who earned BA (Claremont McKenna College), MA (New York University), and Ph.D.
 (University of California at Santa Barbara) degrees in philosophy, has written numerous books and papers in the field of philosophy, including on issues surrounding the free-market.
 Machan was selected as the 2003 President of the American Society for Value Inquiry, and delivered the presidential address on December 29, 2002, in Philadelphia, at the Eastern Division meetings of the American Philosophical Association, titled "Aristotle & Business."

 Daily Bell: Hello again.
 One of your recent articles on Reason magazine was a big hit and received many responses here at DB.
 Can you explain why?